The best chamois cream 2025 and how to use it

 Although chamois cream is a really great tool to prevent chafing while riding, not everyone uses chamois cream nor is it always needed.

 For example, on shorter rides (anything around an hour or so) you most likely will be fine without dipping into a pot.
-Alternatively, if you are heading out for a day long exploration then it’d be recommended to apply some in any troublesome areas.
+Alternatively, if you are heading out for a day-long exploration then a liberal application of chamois cream is definitely recommended.

 Knowing how much product to use can make a huge difference for your comfort levels and overall experience while cycling.
 Therefore, ensuring that you get this right based around your own personal needs is really important.